'Shōgun' Will Officially Return for Season 2: Everything We Know

 Sadly, all great things must come to an end, and the FX miniseries Shōgun is no exception.
 The epic series, based on the book of the same name by James Clavell, premiered on February 27, 2024, and established itself as the first Game of Thrones-level television event of the year, raking in 9 million streaming views in its first week.
 It follows the fictional story of Lord Yoshii Toranaga (Hiroyuki Sanada), a 17th-century Japanese lord who is pulled into a battle of wits as his enemies conspire to take away his power and have him killed.
 If he dies, all his allies will likely be executed with him, including British sailor John Blackthorne (Cosmo Jarvis) and translator Toda Mariko (Anna Sawai).

-What happens at the end of 'Shōgun?
+What happens at the end of 'Shōgun?'

-Shōgun followed the looming war between Toranaga and his vassal lords and Ishido Kazunari (Takehiro Hira) and Ochiba-no-kata (Fumi Nikaido), mother of the country's Heir, and by the end of the finale, all of the season's big questions were answered.
+Shōgun followed the looming war between Toranaga and his vassal lords and Ishido Kazunari (Takehiro Hira) and Ochiba-no-kata (Fumi Nikaido), mother of the country's Heir—and by the end of the finale, all of the season's big questions were answered.

 Following Mariko's sacrifice at Osaka Castle in the penultimate episode, the other members of the Council of Regents turn against Ishido.
-He also loses Ochiba, who was childhood friends with Mariko and becomes enraged that he had her killed.
+He also loses Ochiba, who was childhood friends with Mariko, and becomes enraged that he had her killed.
 Because of that, Ochiba sends a secret note to Toranaga promising that her son's military will not join Ishido's at war.
-Without the backing of the Heir, the rest of the Council are expected to turn against Ishido, and Toranaga will easily win the battle and become the de facto leader of Japan.
+Without the backing of the Heir, the rest of the Council is expected to turn against Ishido, and Toranaga will easily win the battle and become the de facto leader of Japan.

 Cosmo Jarvis and John Blackthorne and Moeka Hoshi as Usami Fuji, in 'Shogun' (2024)

-Blackthorne (Cosmo Jarvis) and Usami Fuji (Moeka Hoshi) mourn Mariko, in the Shōgun finale.
+Blackthorne (Cosmo Jarvis) and Usami Fuji (Moeka Hoshi) mourn Mariko in the Shōgun finale.

 (Image credit: Katie Yu/FX)